What Is Consciousness?

 It has long been taught by mainstream science that Consciousness is a product of the brain—even though they have not been able to locate exactly where in the brain that Consciousness exists.
 This theory of Consciousness being a product of the brain does not account for other forms of life that exhibit behaviors of sentience that do not have a brain.
 Jellyfish, for example, have no brain, nor do plants, cells, bacteria, or minerals.
 Yet, all appear to react to external stimuli, all appear to have some degree of Consciousness.

-There is another way of understanding the Universe, however, but science has held much resistance towards it, because if mainstream science were to accept it, it would completely change their current worldview, as it doesn't fit into the current scientific model—that matter does not create Consciousness, but rather Consciousness creates matter.
+There is another way of understanding the Universe, however, but science has held much resistance towards it, because if mainstream science were to accept it, it would completely change their current worldview, as it doesn't fit into the current scientific model.
+This new (yet actual quite ancient) understanding is that matter does not create Consciousness, but rather Consciousness creates matter.
 This is the worldview held by many ancient wisdom traditions, and it has also been proposed by many leading quantum physicists.

 Quantum physicists have theorized that Consciousness is the ground of all existence—that at the source of all matter there is a field of Consciousness, where all things exist as possibilities and potentialities.
 They state that the reality we experience is only a temporary manifestation of the deeper reality of this quantum field of Consciousness.

 “All matter originates and exists only by virtue of a force which brings the particle of an atom to vibration and holds this most minute solar system of the atom together.
 We must assume behind this force the existence of a conscious and intelligent mind.
 This mind is the matrix of all matter.”

 The video below provides an introduction into the mysterious world of quantum physics, and what it reveals is that Consciousness is far more involved in reality than we have been taught to believe by mainstream science.